613-293-8103

 dyno testing and validity of results

 Accurate tuning relies on the dyno’s ability to simulate the traction that vehicles experience in the real asphalt world.
-Small, low-inertia dynos aren’t able to adequately simulate road-load conditions or deceleration (coast-down) because the rollers don’t provide enough traction and they decelerate too fast.
+Small, low-inertia dynos aren’t able to adequately simulate road-load conditions or deceleration (coast-down) because the rollers don’t provide enough traction, and they decelerate too fast.

 Horsepower calculations are also skewed on these smaller setups because of wheel slippage and tire deformation.
 The tire deformation occurs when operators attempt to compensate for tire slippage by applying excessive strap force.
 While the extra pressure reduces the slippage, the flexing of the tire negates the validity of any reduction in slippage – and can cause sidewall damage to your tires.